Deport Every Single Illegal Alien Possible

 "PEACE THROUGH STRENGTH," the post read.
 "Thanks to President Trump's restoration of the warrior ethos, the U.S. Army, Navy, Air Force, and Space Force all reached their recruitment goals months in advance."

 The U.S. Army enlisted 51,837 recruits by late April (85 percent of its 61,000 goal), and fully met the 61,000 target by June.
-It recorded its best December in 15 years with nearly 350 daily enlistments, alongside 14,000 in the Delayed Entry Program.
+It recorded its best December in 15 years, with nearly 350 daily enlistments and 14,000 in the Delayed Entry Program.
 The Navy also had a record year, approaching 20-year enlistment peaks, while the Air Force hit record early-2025 numbers with unprecedented Delayed Entry Program numbers.
-The Space Force contributed as well to overall double-digit overages across branches, and the National Guard exceeded its enlistment goals by December.
+The Space Force also contributed to overall double-digit overages across branches, and the National Guard exceeded its enlistment goals by December.

 Advertisement